 Contents Standard

-NT WorkSafe CoP: First Aid in the Workplace
+NT WorkSafe CoP: First Aid in the Workplace, Appendix E

-Kit contents are guidance-based (suggested, not mandatory).
+Kit contents are prescribed (mandatory list).
 The Code of Practice provides a suggested minimum contents list that should be adapted based on your workplace risk assessment.

 Browse 70+ workplace kit templates →